 But let’s not stop there.
-Dilsey Pope was born a free black woman, and when she was older, she bought the man she loved to marry him.
-Many state laws at the time would not allow enslaved people to be emancipated, so it was common for family or spouses to technically own their family.
+Dilsey Pope was born a free black woman; when she was older, she bought the man she loved to marry him.
+Many state laws at the time would not allow enslaved people to be emancipated, so it was common for families or spouses to technically own their families.
 Dilsey owned her own house and land, and she also hired her husband out as labor.
 What makes this particular situation unique is that when Dilsey and her husband fought, Dilsey sold him to her white neighbor out of spite.

 C. Richards and her son P.C.
 Richards together owned more slaves than all other black slave owners in Louisiana in 1860, topping off at 152 slaves.

 Marie Metoyer was a black woman originally from the Kingdom of Kongo.
 After moving to Louisiana and living there for many years, she started a plantation that initially dealt in tobacco.
 The Metoyer family prospered under Marie’s leadership, and the plantation grew.
 Eventually, they owned more slaves than any other family in their county, with the number being reported at 287 by 1830.